appuio/terraform-openshift4-exoscale/README.md

 }
 ```

-To configure an additional worker group named "storage1" with 3 instances with type "Storage-huge", and 5120GB of total disk size, the following input can be given:
+To configure an additional worker group named "storage1" with 3 instances with type "Storage-huge", and 5120GB of total disk size (120GB root disk + 5000GB data disk), the following input can be given:

 ```terraform
 # File main.tf